An Algorithmic Framework for Strategic Fair Division: Introduction

 To set the stage for a result that encompasses classic cake cutting protocols, we introduce (in Section~\ref{sec:model}) the class of \emph{generalized cut and choose (GCC)} protocols.
 A GCC protocol is represented by a tree, where each node is associated with the action of an agent.
-There are two types of nodes: a \emph{cut node}, which instructs the agent to make a cut between two existing cuts; and a \emph{choose} node, which offers the agent a choice between a collection of pieces that are induced by existing cuts.
+The tree has two types of nodes: a \emph{cut node}, which instructs the agent to make a cut between two existing cuts; and a \emph{choose} node, which offers the agent a choice between a collection of pieces that are induced by existing cuts.
 Moreover, we assume that the progression from a node to one of its children depends only on the relative positions of the cuts (in a sense to be explained formally below).
 We argue that classic protocols --- such as Dubins-Spanier~\cite{DS61}, Selfridge-Conway (see \cite{RW98}), Even-Paz~\cite{EP84}, as well as the original cut and choose protocol --- are all GCC protocols.

-We view the definition of the class of GCC protocols as one of our main contributions.
+We view the definition of the class of GCC protocols as one of our main conceptual contributions, since cake cutting protocols have not enjoyed a computational model until this work.

-In Section~\ref{sec:eq}, we observe that GCC protocols may not have exact Nash equilibria (NE).
-However, we prove that every GCC protocol has at least one $\varepsilon$-NE for every $\varepsilon>0$, in which agents cannot gain more than $\varepsilon$ by deviating, and $\varepsilon$ can be chosen to be arbitrarily small.
+In Section~\ref{sec:exist}, we observe that GCC protocols may not have exact Nash equilibria (NE), then explore ways of circumventing this issue, which give rise to our first two main results. \begin{itemize} \item We prove that every GCC protocol has at least one $\varepsilon$-NE for every $\varepsilon>0$, in which agents cannot gain more than $\varepsilon$ by deviating, and $\varepsilon$ can be chosen to be arbitrarily small.
 In fact, we establish this result for a stronger equilibrium notion, (approximate) \emph{subgame perfect Nash equilibrium (SPNE)}, which is, intuitively, a strategy profile where the strategies are in NE even if the game starts from an arbitrary point.

+\item We slightly augment the class of GCC protocols by giving them the ability to make \emph{informed tie-breaking} decisions that depend on the entire history of play, in cases where multiple cuts are made at the exact same point.
+While, for some valuation functions of the agents, a GCC protocol may not possess any exact SPNE, we prove that it is always possible to modify the protocol's tie-breaking scheme to obtain SPNE. \end{itemize}

-We also observe that for any proportional protocol, the outcome in any $\varepsilon$-equilibrium must be an $\varepsilon$-proportional division.
-We conclude that under the classic cake cutting protocols listed above --- which are all proportional --- strategic behavior (almost) preserves the proportionality of the outcome.
+In Section~\ref{sec:ef}, we observe that for any proportional protocol, the outcome in any $\varepsilon$-equilibrium must be an $\varepsilon$-proportional division.
+We conclude that under the classic cake cutting protocols listed above --- which are all proportional --- strategic behavior preserves the proportionality of the outcome, either approximately, or exactly under informed tie-breaking.